pujaltedavid/lucky-cat/README.md

 For now, that is the daily usage limit, however, in a future some libraries may be replaced, lowering down the bundle size, hence smoothing the third limit.

 # Easter Egg

+The cat likes to be petted, however not too much as he may have some work to do on his cat kingdom.